Overview of My Interviews

 - Do you have any questions from us?

-- Will I get to attend any courses?
+- Will I get access to an online portfolio?

-You should ask any question which shows your interest in the job from an academic point-of-view.
+You should ask any question which shows your interest in the job from a clinical and academic point-of-view.